Are ceramic coatings worth it? What is a ceramic car coating in the first place?

 They repel dirt and water like nothing else, which makes them easier to clean.
 Their hardness helps to prevent swirl marks and marring from washing.

 Although they’re just now catching wings in the “mainstream” – ceramic car coatings have been around the detailing industry for several years now.

 However, because of their prohibitive costs through detailers, they’ve previously they’ve really only been accessible or cost-effective for enthusiasts or owners of high-end vehicles.

-There are two options when deciding you want your surface covered:
+There are two options when deciding you want your auto surface ceramic coated:

 - Professional Applications